 How do I answer "Background" questions?

-You must provide honest answers to these questions.
-Please contact International Student Advising if you answered “yes” to questions 2(a) or 2(b) so that you are fully aware of any implications.
+Please contact International Student Advising if you answered “yes” to any of the questions so that you are aware of possible implications.

-Important: If you have previously applied for a Canadian study permit, a Temporary Resident Visa (TRV), or a work permit, whether it is approved or rejected, you must report it to IRCC by checking the box "Yes" on 2(c) and writing down when you applied for each type of document in the box in addition to any details.
+Important: If you have previously applied for a Canadian study permit, a Temporary Resident Visa (TRV), a work permit, or permanent residence, whether it is approved or rejected, you must report it to IRCC by checking the box "Yes" on 2(c) and writing down when you applied for each type of document in the box in addition to any details.

 How can I sign the form if I apply online?